notAI-tech/NudeNet/README.md

 # Note: Entire credit for collecting the object recognition dataset goes to http://www.cti-community.net/ (NSFW).
 The link for their api and the discord are as follows API here: http://pury.fi/ Discord: https://discord.gg/k4qM4Jh

+# LICENSE:

+Although nudenet is licensed under GPL, if you want to use it commercially without open sourcing your code please email me or raise a issue in this repo so that I can provide you explicit written permission to use as you wish.
+The only reason for doing this is, it would be nice to know if some company is using my work.